Blac Chyna Sizzles In See-Through Dress On Instagram

 “I’ve been loving your makeup lately chy!!!” exclaimed a social media user.

 In addition, The Real Blac Chyna star shared a video a couple of days ago that showed her breaking a sweat at the gym.
-She wore a what appeared to be a bodysuit.
+She wore what appeared to be a bodysuit.
 It was white with a busy floral design, and she added a pop of color with her pink beanie.
 She opted for a blond wig with long hair that reached her derriere.

 The video showed Blac doing squats while working with weights at the same time.
 She wore a black waist slimmer belt, which was easier to see in later photos of the set.
 Plus, she also revealed her mom, Tokyo Toni, is getting her own show on Zeus.
 She shared clips from the show on Instagram, and it’s reportedly a dating show.
 Fans will have to wait longer to see what the show will be all about, since the premiere isn’t until November 10.